apollographql/rover/docs/source/errors.md

 ---
-title: Rover CLI error codes
+title: Rover CLI Error Codes
 ---

 Rover has a number of predefined error codes that you may run into.
 You can see descriptions and potential solutions directly in Rover by running `rover explain <CODE>`.